visit/bi-api-doc/_includes/intro.md

-# BI API Introduction
+# Introduction

-The objective of Citybreak BI API is to enable external partners to get hold of the booking data for external analysis.
+The objective of **Citybreak BI API** is to enable external partners to get hold of the booking data for external analysis.
 Applications such as BI-analysis tools could be built upon the data.

 ## Description